What Is a Dog’s Most Important Sense?

 When it comes to hearing, cats beat dogs paws down.
-While a dog can hear sounds up to 50,000Hz (50,000 vibrations per second), a cat can hear sounds up to 60,000Hz (60,000 vibrations per second).
-Cats also have the ability to rotate their ears up to 180 degrees which helps them to precisely locate the direction a sound is coming from.
+While a dog can hear sounds up to 50,000Hz (50,000 vibrations per second), a cat can hear up to 60,000Hz (60,000 vibrations per second).
+Cats also can rotate their ears up to 180 degrees, which helps them to precisely locate the direction a sound is coming from.

 How Do Dog’s Smell?

-According to Bash Dibra, noted animal behaviorist and author of DogSpeak (Fireside), “A dog’s sense of smell is so acute because dogs have at least 25 times more olfactory receptors, and 40 times the smelling brain power, than humans.
-“A dog’s nose can even distinguish between the cheese, meat and ketchup on a cheeseburger.
-And, as you already know, some dogs are trained to use this smelling skill for good; for rescue or drug tracking, and bomb-detection work.
+According to Bash Dibra, the noted animal behaviorist and author of DogSpeak (Fireside), “A dog’s sense of smell is so acute because dogs have at least 25 times more olfactory receptors, and 40 times the smelling brainpower, than humans.
+“A dog’s nose can even distinguish between the cheese, meat, and ketchup on a cheeseburger.
+As you already know, some dogs are trained to use this smelling skill for good, for rescue or drug tracking, and bomb-detection work.

 Why Is a Dog’s Sense of Smell So Important?

-Of course, sniffing the sidewalk, the fire hydrant and other dogs may seem pointless to you, but it provides a wealth of information to your dog.
-Dogs have a need to know, and smelling is how they learn.
-This is how they process their environment and who is (or has been) in it.
+Of course, sniffing the sidewalk, the fire hydrant, and other dogs may seem pointless to you, but it provides a wealth of information to your dog.
+Dogs need to know, and smelling is how they learn.
+Smells is how they process their environment and who is (or has been) in it.
 “Dogs smell each other and their secretions to monitor physiological and emotional changes,” says Dibra.
 “It’s like getting the morning paper or a hot-off-the-press tabloid.”

-Allowing your dog the time to sniff while out on your daily walk not only gives your dog great pleasure, but also allows them to make sense of what is going on.
-For an anxious dog, this could help them feel more secure.
+Allowing your dog the time to sniff while out on your daily walk gives your dog great pleasure and enables them to make sense of what is going on.
+Potentially helping an anxious dog feel more secure.

 Which Dog’s Have the Best Sense of Smell?

-If you are looking for a dog with a strong ability for scent tracking then you can’t go past a Bloodhound.
+If you are looking for a dog with a strong scent tracking ability, you can’t go past a Bloodhound.
 These dogs are built to track and will do so until they have found their quarry.
-Other breeds known for an acute sense of smell include; Basset Hound, Labrador Retriever, Beagle, German Shepherd, and Black and Tan Coonhound.
+Other breeds are known for an acute sense of smell and include; Basset Hound, Labrador Retriever, Beagle, German Shepherd, and Black and Tan Coonhound.

 How Far Can a Dog Smell?

-A dog’s sense of smell is so strong that according to Alexandra Horowitz, author of Inside a Dog, they are able to detect “a teaspoon of sugar in a million gallons of water, or two Olympic-sized pools worth”
+According to Alexandra Horowitz, author of Inside a Dog, a dog’s sense of smell is so strong that they can detect “a teaspoon of sugar in a million gallons of water, or two Olympic-sized pools worth.”